 You’ve stumbled onto my blog!
 Welcome!
 I’m Thriftygal, a 30-something gal who is thrifty.
 Clever, huh?
 Feel free to poke around and explore, but if you’re new and lost, I wrote a bit of a roadmap.

 I assume I lured you here for the financial bits and now you’re enchanted with the idea of retiring in your teens (or earlier if possible) and you’re curious about the logistics.
 Fair enough.
-This is what worked for me.
-I adopted an attitude towards money; I paid off all my student loan debt; I decided on an investment strategy; I plotted my way to financial independence and eventually, I assuaged the anxiety monster.
+I think the book I wrote is the best way to learn my particular methods.